tldr-pages/tldr/pages/linux/dmidecode.md

 # dmidecode

-> Display the DMI (some say SMBIOS) table contents in a human-readable format with root privilege.
+> Display the DMI (alternatively known as SMBIOS) table contents in a human-readable format.
+> Requires root privileges.

 - Show all DMI table contents: